Bixilon/Minosoft/ReadMe.md

 - RAM: Minimum 300 MiB, 1 GiB recommended
 - Disk space: Minosoft itself is pretty small (2-3 MiB), the libraries are a bit bigger (~80 MiB).
 You also need to have the "normal" minecraft assets (~ 300 MiB per minecraft version).
 - GPU: OpenGL 3.3+.
 Every modern GPU works and is recommended.
-- Java 11+, 16+ recommended (This is really important, we use features that are only available in this version.
+- Java 11+, 16+ recommended (This is really important, Minosoft uses features that are only available in this version.
 Java 8 is currently **not** supported).

 ## Rendering